FNNDSC/ChRIS_ui/README.md

 The unit test scripts are under `./tests` folder and tested functions are under `./src/store`.

-The tested functions are all the actions of feed, message, plugin, ui, and user:
+The tested functions are all the actions of feed, message, plugin, ui, and user.

 ## Learn More